gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

     return make_deferred(std::make_index_sequence<arguments_count<L>>(), lambda);
 }
 ```
 Now that's something!
-We have now an object that supports deferring a call and bind parameter separately from the creation site of the callable.
-And that without heap allocation!
+We have now an object that supports calling and binding parameters in separate steps.
+Without reflection, dynamic allocation would have been required, since the list of types to forward to the lambda would only have been known at the moment we called `bind(...)`.

-We simply reify a bind function that takes the exact parameters as the lambda, and then store them in a reified tuple.
+Instead, we simply reify a bind function that takes the exact same parameters as the lambda, and then store them in a reified tuple tailored to contain them.

 Let's look at some usage of our `make_deferred` function: